Proton pump

 Mechanisms are based on energy-induced conformational changes of the protein structure, or on the Q cycle.

 During evolution, proton pumps have arisen independently on multiple occasions.
-Thus, not only throughout nature, but also within single cells, different proton pumps that are evolutionarily unrelated can be found.
+Thus, when comparing proton pumps- either same cell/different pump, or different cells/different pump- they will not all be evolutionarily related.
 Proton pumps are divided into different major classes of pumps that use different sources of energy, exhibiting different polypeptide compositions and evolutionary origins.

 Function

 Transport of the positively charged proton is typically electrogenic, i.e.: it generates an electric field across the membrane also called the membrane potential.
 Proton transport becomes electrogenic if not neutralized electrically by transport of either a corresponding negative charge in the same direction, or a corresponding positive charge in the opposite direction.
 An example of a proton pump that is not electrogenic, is the proton/potassium pump of the gastric mucosa which catalyzes a balanced exchange of protons and potassium ions.

 The combined transmembrane gradient of protons and charges created by proton pumps is called an electrochemical gradient.
 An electrochemical gradient represents a store of energy (potential energy) that can be used to drive a multitude of biological processes such as ATP synthesis, nutrient uptake and action potential formation.

 In cell respiration, the proton pump uses energy to transport protons from the intracellular side to the extracellular side of the plasma membrane.
 It is an active pump that generates a proton gradient across the membrane.
 The difference in pH and electric charge (ignoring differences in buffer capacity) creates an electrochemical potential difference that works similar to that of a battery or energy storing unit for the cell.
 The process could also be seen as analogous to cycling uphill or charging a battery for later use, as it produces potential energy.
 The proton pump does not create energy, but forms a gradient that stores energy for later use.